Hagb/SaveRep/README.md

 You should find the resulting SaveRep.dll mod inside the build folder that can be to SWRSToys.ini.
 In my case, I would add this line to it `SaveRep=C:/Users/PinkySmile/SokuProjects/SaveRep/build/SaveRep.dll`.

+## Thanks
+Thank [Tstar](https://github.com/Tstar00) for his test and helpful feedback, as well as suggestions.

+## Todo

+Make the mod configurable.